In this article, I’ll be teaching you what lead qualification is, why you need it, and how to qualify leads on autopilot for your sales team.

 That’s right.
-The solution to this problem doesn’t have to be a bigger team; you can do great work with a small team if you have the right tools.
+The solution to this problem doesn’t have to be a bigger team; you can do great work with a small group if you have the right tools.

 And that’s precisely why automation is so key to scaling companies in today’s world.